 Mark’s experience of delivering S&C services to elite athletes has included working with several Olympic sporting programmes within the UK high performance system, including GB Triathlon, GB canoeing, GB Water Polo and British cycling.
 Currently he delivers S&C support to athletes from a range of sports, including triathlon, golf and rugby.

-As a student on this course, you will be a member of the University of Wolverhampton’s Institute of Sport.
+As a student on this course, you will be a member of the University of Wolverhampton’s Institute of Sport and Human Science.
 This gives you a range of exciting benefits/opportunities.
 Here are just a few:

 The Faculty of Education Health and Wellbeing series of seminars and lectures spans education, sport, care, psychology health and wellbeing, bringing you a variety of engaging speakers and experts from the University of Wolverhampton and many other UK universities, visit www.wlv.ac.uk/fehw/lectures